Longest 0% purchases card

-If you can’t keep up with your minimum monthly repayments or exceed the credit limit on your card, you could risk losing the 0% rate and get reverted to the standard rate of interest.
-This will make you monthly payments more expensive.
+If you can’t keep up with your minimum monthly repayments or exceed the credit limit on your card, you could risk losing the 0% rate and revert to the standard interest rate.
+This will make your monthly payments more expensive.

 What is the minimum repayment?

 It’s the minimum amount you must pay towards your credit card balance each month.

 Ideally, you should pay off your balance in full each month to avoid interest charges, but if that’s not possible you must make a minimum repayment every month.